ta0kira/zeolite/README.md

     the file is only visible to other sources that use it, as well as `.0rt` sources. `.0rp` sources still remain public unless `$ModuleOnly$` is used.

+- **Function Definitions.** These must occur at the very top of a function definition.

+  - **`$NoTrace$`**.
+Disable stack-tracing within this procedure.
+This is useful for recursive functions, so that trace information does not take up stack space.
+This does not affect tracing for functions that are called from within the procedure.

 - **Expressions.** These can be used in place of language expressions.

   - **`$ExprLookup[`**_`MACRO_NAME`_**`]$`**.
 (As of compiler version